mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/pre-provisioned/create-cluster/index.md

 ## Use an HTTP Proxy

-If you require http proxy configurations, you can apply them during the `create` operation by adding the appropriate flags to the `create cluster` command:
+If you require HTTP proxy configurations, you can apply them during the `create` operation by adding the appropriate flags to the `create cluster` command:

 | Proxy configuration                      | Flag                                 |
 | ---------------------------------------- | ------------------------------------ |